Starrcade '90: Collision Course: Event

-The first match was between Bobby Eaton and The Z-Man.
-The match began with The Z-Man having the advantage, and performing two reverse crossbodies.
+The first match was between Bobby Eaton and "Z-Man" Tom Zenk.
+The match began with Z-Man having the advantage, and performing two reverse crossbodies.
 Eaton fought back by reversing the armbar into a wrist lock.
-The Z-Man sent Eaton onto the entrance ramp with a suplex, and followed with a crossbody block to the outside.
+Z-Man sent Eaton onto the entrance ramp with a suplex, and followed with a crossbody block to the outside.
 Eaton fought back with a bulldog and a diving leg drop.
-The Z-Man performed a superkick, and attempted a missile dropkick, but Eaton avoided it, and pinned him with an inside cradle.
+Z-Man performed a superkick, and attempted a missile dropkick, but Eaton avoided it, and pinned him with an inside cradle.

 The four quarterfinal matches in the Pat O'Connor Memorial International Cup Tag Team Tournament then occurred.
 The first was between the team of Sgt.
 Krueger and Col. DeKlerk (South Africa) and the Steiner Brothers (Rick Steiner and Scott Steiner) (USA).
 The match started back and forth, with Rick performing Steiner-Lines to Krueger and DeKlerk.
 DeKlerk sent Rick outside the ring, and performed a slingshot senton, but Rick caught him.
 After DeKlerk missed a clothesline, Scott tagged in.
 Scott pinned DeKlerk after a Frankensteiner to win the match.

 The second quarterfinal was between the team of Norman Smiley and Chris Adams (United Kingdom) and the team of Rey Misterio and Konan (Mexico).
 The match began with Smiley and Adams having the advantage.
 Konan performed a springboard arm drag and a headscissors takedown to Smiley, but Smiley fought back with a fisherman suplex.
 Konan and Misterio performed a double back elbow to Adams and a double back body drop to Smiley.
 Konan then pinned Smiley after a super inverted vertical suplex to win the match.

 The third quarterfinal was between The Royal Family (Rip Morgan and Jack Victory) (New Zealand) and the team of Mr. Saito and The Great Muta (Japan).
 The match started with The Great Muta and Saito having the advantage.
 Morgan fought back with a belly to back suplex to Saito, and threw him outside, where Victory attacked him.
 After The Great Muta and Victory tagged in, The Great Muta performed a handspring back elbow, and all four came in.
 Morgan accidentally performed a clothesline to Victory, and The Great Muta pinned Victory with a bridging German suplex.

 The fourth quarterfinal was between the team of Troy Montour and Danny Johnson (Canada) and the team of Victor Zangiev and Salman Hashimikov (Soviet Union).
 The match started with Zangiev applying a back stretching hold on Johnson.
 Zangiev performed a belly to belly suplex, dropping Johnson on his head, but Johnson fought back with a double chop.
 Hashimikov and Montour tagged in, and after several collar-and-elbow tie-ups, Hashimikov performed a belly to belly suplex, and pinned Montour to win the match.